Greek Honey Walnut Cookies

 - It’s VERY important not to over mix the dough.
 The dough should be soft but very easy to handle (pliable) and shouldn’t stick to your fingers.
 You shouldn’t have to refrigerate it in order to form the cookies.
 The few minutes of resting at room temperature allows the dough to fully hydrate.

 - You will see many variations and so called rules for soaking the cookies.
 Generally both the cookies and the syrup should not be the same temperature.
 You can either do it as written above or you can also make the syrup in advance and then allow it to cool completely before you start baking the cookies and once the cookies are baked you can soak them in the cool syrup while they are warm.
-Either way will work.
+Either way will work but I prefer cool cookies warm syrup because the cookies are less likely to fall apart in the syrup as they are cool and firm.
 (Cool cookies - warm syrup or warm cookies - cool syrup)

 - Storing Melomakarona: Once cool store then in an airtight container.
 I also like to place sheets of parchment paper or wax paper between layers to prevent them from sticking together, or you can place each one of them in a paper liner.
 They keep well at room temperature for up to 2 weeks.
 They taste best after a couple of days when the flavours have had a chance to marry and meld together.